 2. Clearing your Homesite

-Keeping vegetation removed from around your house is the next step.
-In protecting your home from bushfire attack.
+Keeping vegetation removed from around your house is the next step in protecting your home from bushfire attack.
 The grass is quick to burn.
 And will burn early in a bushfire.
 Branches, twigs and leaves all add to the fuel load and will give off more heat.
-Dry tree bark can carry the fire to tree tops.
-The Country Fire Authority (CFA) describe the elements of a bushfire.
+Dry tree bark can carry the fire to treetops.
+The Country Fire Authority (CFA) describes the elements of a bushfire.
 And explain how to prepare in their How Fire Behaves article.

 3. Your House Design

 Similarly, if your roof design is simple, it is less likely to collect embers.
 As it can be in unprotected box gutters or valley gutters that embers collect.
-Or other areas of the roof and this may be where your house firsts catch fire.
-If you have any gaps that embers can get lodged.
+Or other areas of the roof may be where your house firsts catch fire if you have any gaps that embers can get lodged.
 Such as underfloor areas.
 Holes can collect embers which can cause your home to catch fire.
 From the Canberra fires in 2003,